 An implant for opiate addiction is a medicated pellet or rod that’s inserted underneath the skin.
-Opiate addiction implants help reduce cravings for opioids and eliminate the high inducing feeling of opioids and opiates.
-Thus, an implant for opiate addiction is a great way to help treat opioid addiction and dependency.
+Opiate addiction implants help reduce cravings for opioids and eliminate the high-inducing feeling of opioids and opiates.
+Thus, an implant is a great way to help treat opioid addiction and dependency.

 What is a Partial Opioid Agonist?